bodrick/awesome/TOPICS.md

 *   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.
 *   [ChristianLempa/boilerplates](https://github.com/ChristianLempa/boilerplates) - This is my personal template collection.
 Here you'll find templates, and configurations for various tools, and technologies.
 *   [goauthentik/authentik](https://github.com/goauthentik/authentik) - The authentication glue you need.
-*   [loft-sh/vcluster](https://github.com/loft-sh/vcluster) - vcluster - Create fully functional virtual Kubernetes clusters - Each vcluster runs inside a namespace of the underlying k8s cluster.
+*   [loft-sh/vcluster](https://github.com/loft-sh/vcluster) - vCluster - Create fully functional virtual Kubernetes clusters - Each vcluster runs inside a namespace of the underlying k8s cluster.
 It's cheaper than creating separate full-blown clusters and it offers better multi-tenancy and isolation than regular namespaces.
 *   [collabnix/dockerlabs](https://github.com/collabnix/dockerlabs) - Docker  - Beginners | Intermediate | Advanced
 *   [gravitl/netmaker](https://github.com/gravitl/netmaker) - Netmaker makes networks with WireGuard.
 Netmaker automates fast, secure, and distributed virtual networks.
 *   [dokku/dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications